wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- How do you do to search about special meanings of every test character in Bash? #flashcard #dev-notes collapsed:: true
 		- With **$ help test**
-	- How can you write a condition of a test in one token depending its output? #flashcard #dev-notes
+	- How can you check the condition of a test in one token depending its output? #flashcard #dev-notes
 		- `[ -d /home/wences ] && echo directory exists`
 		- `[ -d /home/noone ] || echo directory does not exist`
 		- But the **||**, if it's false, acts as a true when there's a following **&&** (as a pure logical OR)